jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # [fit] 1.0

-^ I'd like to finish by talking about why Carthage isn't at 1.0 yet, and what it will take to get there.
+^ I’d like to finish by talking about why Carthage isn’t at 1.0 yet, and what it will take to get there.

 ---